 Currently I’m a developer on financial technology projects with a focus on trading systems, automation, and analytics.
 On the academic side, I study math and econ at Northwestern and began researching agent-based modeling of capital markets with a group at the Copenhagen Business School.
 Previously I had a healthy stint at a quanty high-frequency trading firm out of the Chicago Board of Trade where I experienced some extreme events in real time — like the Flash Crash and the Swiss Central Bank abruptly ending its currency peg.

-I’ve also had a lot of odd jobs and false starts over the years: waiter; paralegal; pharmacy technician; crappy bar manager; packing and shipping store clerk; computer repairman doing house calls; private limo driver for an eccentric elderly woman.
+I’ve also had a lot of odd jobs and false starts over the years: waiter; paralegal; pharmacy technician; crappy bar manager; packing and shipping store clerk; computer repairman making house calls in retirement villas; private limo driver for an eccentric elderly woman.
 I like to think these experiences and the gamut of personages I’ve worked with have all made some contribution to my worldview: empathy and intellectual honesty are primal, while self-promotion and motivated reasoning are heinous and far too prevalent.
-As a result, I often use this space to blast sloppy work, dishonest shortcuts, or general charlatanism.
-Eventually I might start posting some literary non-fiction in between the dry pedantic stuff.
+And since I tend to only write when something has been bothering me for a significant period of time, I often use this space to blast sloppy work, dishonest shortcuts, or general charlatanism.
+Eventually I might start posting some literary non-fiction in between all that dry pedantic stuff.